 Your Reality Check For Trail Riding This Winter…

 So what’s the new normal challenge for snowmobilers?
-The biggest question snowmobilers are asking is whether there will be any snowmobile trails to ride during the 2021 season.
-And I certainly hope so.
+The biggest question snowmobilers are asking is whether there will be snowmobile trails to ride during the 2022 season.

 Without a doubt, snowmobile federations are doing their level best to deliver trail riding opportunities this winter.
 And if the outcome for the coming season was solely dependent on their efforts and determination, the answer to the biggest question would be a resounding “YES!”

 Support Your Snowmobile Association & Clubs